All You Need To Know About Advertisers Liability Insurance

 Defamation is false information shared that harms a company or profession.
 Therefore, advertisers must always be aware of defamation and slander that might be taken seriously and lead to lawsuits.

-If companies believe an advertisement includes slander written or spoken towards their brand – they can take legal action.
-For example, a business advert promotes their product being better than a specific competitor or shares information about how competitor products are unsafe.
+If companies believe an advertisement contains slanderous written or spoken words about their brand, they can take legal action.
+For example, a business advertisement may promote its product as being better than a specific competitor’s or share information about how competitor products are unsafe.

 In most countries, defamation is against the law and is taken very seriously in advertising.
 Even a single social media post that spreads false information can be considered defamation.
 Without proof, advertisers cannot post any information, but advertisers may do this by mistake or may not intend to harm another business.